Duquesne to Inaugurate Biomedical Engineering Program

 Drawing on strengths in professional programs and a liberal arts education, Duquesne University is poised to begin a biomedical engineering program.

-The University plans to start the first biomedical engineering classes in the Fall 2014 semester, said Dr. Alan W. Seadler, associate academic vice president for research.
+The University is advertising for a director for the program and will start the first biomedical engineering classes in the Fall 2014 semester, said Dr. Alan W. Seadler, associate academic vice president for research.

 "In addition, the field of engineering is recognizing the great value of an education delivered within a liberal arts atmosphere.
 Besides learning the hard skills expected of any engineer, our students will be provided the added advantage of a liberal arts background, which will enhance translational skills, communication and person-to-person interactions that are increasingly important in the field," said Seadler, who also serves as the Fritzky Chair in Biotechnology Leadership.